Der-Henning/tgtg/README.md

 ### Metrics

-To save historic data of the available bags you can enable the metrics option and collect and visualize the data with prometheus.
+Enabling the metrics option will expose a http server on the specified port supplying the currently available items.
+You can scrape the data with prometheus to create and visualize historic data or use it with your home automation.

 Scrape config: